facebookresearch/ParlAI/projects/safety_bench/README.md

 # Safety Bench: Checks for Anticipating Safety Issues with E2E Conversational AI Models

-A suite of dialogue safety unit tests and integration tests, in correspondence with the paper <TODO: PAPER LINK>
+A suite of dialogue safety unit tests and integration tests, in correspondence with the paper [*Anticipating Safety Issues in E2E Conversational AI: Framework and Tooling*](https://arxiv.org/abs/2107.03451).

-## Paper Information
-TODO: fill me in

-**Abstract:** TODO: fill me in
+**Abstract:** Over the last several years, end-to-end neural conversational agents have vastly improved in their ability to carry a chit-chat conversation with humans.
+However, these models are often trained on large datasets from the internet, and as a result, may learn undesirable behaviors from this data, such as toxic or otherwise harmful language.
+Researchers must thus wrestle with the issue of how and when to release these models.
+In this paper, we survey the problem landscape for safety for end-to-end conversational AI and discuss recent and related work.
+We highlight tensions between values, potential positive impact and potential harms, and provide a framework for making decisions about whether and how to release these models, following the tenets of value-sensitive design.
+We additionally provide a suite of tools to enable researchers to make better-informed decisions about training and releasing end-to-end conversational AI models.

 ## Setting up the API